OHNG MP Company tests VR training program during Exercise Northern Strike

-Soldiers assigned to the 323rd Military Police Company receive the opportunity to test the Just in Time Multi-Mission Airmen/Warfighters virtual-reality training program during Exercise Northern Strike at Oscoda-Wurtsmith Airport in Oscoda, Mich., Aug.
+Second Lt.
+Kyle Funk, a platoon leader assigned to the 323rd Military Police Company, adjusts a viewfinder on Vuzix M400 smart glasses for Just in Time Multi-Mission Airmen/Warfighters training during Exercise Northern Strike at Oscoda-Wurtsmith Airport in Oscoda, Mich., Aug.
 13, 2024.
-JITMMA/W delivers on-demand capability to respond to novel tasks and situations and be mission-ready anytime.
-(U.S. Army National Guard video by Staff Sgt.
+ITMMA/W provides secure, persistent access to training content and support tools at point-of-need support for enhanced mission performance and resilience.
+(U.S. Army National Guard photo by Staff Sgt.
 Thomas Moeger, 196th Mobile Public Affairs Detachment)

 |Date Taken: